 Published: March 2014 | Tagged:

-The mouth-blown bagpipes, commonly called the ‘warpipes’ in Ireland, have been played here since medieval times, and were the instrument which often led Irish forces into battle.
+The mouth-blown bagpipes, commonly called the ‘warpipes’ in Ireland, have been played here since medieval times, and were then the instrument which often led Irish forces into battle.

 With the introduction of more modern methods of warfare in the seventeenth century, they lost their military function, and were played only to accompany such recreational activities as dancing, parading, and leading sports teams onto the field of play.
-By the eighteenth century, their position had largely been usurped by the quieter bellows-blown uilleann pipes, which were usually played indoors.
+By the 18th century, their position had largely been usurped by the quieter bellows-blown uilleann pipes, which were usually played indoors.
 But there was still a social need for a loud outdoor bagpipe for certain public occasions, and the Irish warpipes never quite disappeared.
-They enjoyed a revival in Ireland in the later nineteenth century, under the influence of the bands of Scottish regiments of the British Army stationed in Ireland.
+They enjoyed a revival in Ireland in the later 19th century, under the influence of the bands of Scottish regiments of the British Army stationed in Ireland.
 The warpipes continue to be played in Ireland as a solo and as a band instrument, and most commonly in the context of competitions.